zenlex/persblog/content/blog/dontpanic/index.md

 ---
-title: 'Don't Forget Your Towel'
+title: "Don't Forget Your Towel"
-date: '2022-05-20T05:21:01.488Z'
+date: "2022-05-20T05:21:01.488Z"
-decription: 'A reminder to not panic and find the joy in debugging'
+description: "A reminder to not panic and find the joy in debugging"
 ---

 ## DON'T PANIC